-(a) If the Government is shown as the consignor or the consignee, the annotation shall be: Transportation is for the [name the specific agency] and the actual total transportation charges paid to the carrier(s) by the consignor or consignee are assignable to, and shall be reimbursed by, the Government. (b) If the Government is not shown as the consignor or the consignee, the annotation shall be: Transportation is for the [name the specific agency] and the actual total transportation charges paid to the carrier(s) by the consignor or consignee shall be reimbursed by the Government, pursuant to cost-reimbursement contract No. .
+(a) If the Government is shown as the consignor or the consignee, the annotation shall be: Transportation is for the [name the specific agency] and the actual total transportation charges paid to the carrier(s) by the consignor or consignee are assignable to, and shall be reimbursed by, the Government. • (b) If the Government is not shown as the consignor or the consignee, the annotation () shall be: Transportation is for the [name the specific agency] and the actual total transportation charges paid to the carrier(s) by the consignor or consignee shall be reimbursed by the Government, pursuant to cost-reimbursement contract No. .
 This may be confirmed by contacting [Name and address of the contract administration office listed in the contract].
+[Name and address of the contract duministration office tisted in the contract].